wp-plugins/full-screen-background-images/README.txt

 == Screenshots ==

 1. Entries for background images in the admin panel
+2. Options page
-2. Full Screen Background Images in action
+3. Full Screen Background Images in action

 == Changelog ==